kevinrss01/ManageMate/readme.md

 # ManageMate

-Web application that allows real-time file management.
+[IN PROGRESS]Web application that allows real-time file management.
 The project was done as part of my bachelor’s degree at IPSSI school.
 Done with @lansor.

 The project is not yet complete.